intelequia/VirtualLabs/Documentation/RemoteFX.md

 ## RemoteFX

-Microsoft® RemoteFX™ enables access to the Host de sesión de Escritorio remoto server from a wide range of client devices including rich clients, thin clients, and ultrathin clients.
+Microsoft® RemoteFX™ enables access to the RDS Host Server from a wide range of client devices including rich clients, thin clients, and ultrathin clients.
 It also ensures lower bandwidth than Windows Server® 2008 R2 when transferring rich graphics applications.
 When used with a hardware-based application-specific integrated circuit (ASIC), the server running Windows Server 2008 R2 with SP1 is capable of hosting more sessions than previous versions.

 ### Installation